 Under Carolyn Hassell's leadership once again, the chapter continued to support the local, regional, and national directives of the sorority with excellence.
 During her tenure, the chapter enjoyed sustained growth in membership, program development, and leadership.
 In March, 2007, the chapter awarded $14,000 in scholarships and celebrated the Ethel Hedgeman Lyle Foundation of Texas at an “Emerald Evening Gala.

 2009 – 2010

 Portia Talbot has returned the helm as president and continues the mandates set forth by our corporate office.
 Talbot encourages and motivates each member to answer the charge of "Service to all Mankind."
 It is under her leadership that our chapter celebrated its 25th anniversary.
 As a charter member Talbot not only holds fast to the spirit of the past, she embraces the vision of the future.
 She encourages new members to "get involved."

 2011 – 2012

-Kelly P. Hodges served as President of Omicron Tau Omega from 2011-2012 under the International Administration’s theme “Global Leadership through Timeless Service.”
+Kelly P. Hodges served as President of Omicron Tau Omega in 2011-2012 under the International Administration’s theme “Global Leadership through Timeless Service.”
 Kelly utilized her background in marketing to introduce the chapter strategy "Sound, Solid, Servitude" and created a branded logo.
 Under her leadership, Kelly redesigned the chapter website and increased utilization of the site.
 As President, Kelly established partnerships with a multitude of organizations to increase the chapter’s visibility in the North Houston Community.
-She often quotes Shirley Chisholm, "Service is the rent we pay for the privilege of living on this earth.”
-Hodges continues to work tirelessly for Omicron Tau Omega and the community and exemplifies "Service to all Mankind."
+She often quotes Shirley Chisholm, "Service is the rent we pay for the privilege of living on this earth” while serving the community and exemplifying service to all man-kind.

 2013 – 2014